 In addition, larger centres have Traffic Safety Courts and Bylaw Courts presided over by Justices of the Peace.

-The Court of Queen's Bench can hear both civil and criminal trials.
+The Court of King's Bench can hear both civil and criminal trials.
 It is also an appeal court for some criminal cases originally tried in Provincial Court and small claims cases.
-With some exceptions, family matters generally go to the Family Law Division of the Court of Queen’s Bench.
-Jury trials may take place in the Court of Queen’s Bench.
-Queen’s Bench Judges are appointed by the Government of Canada.
+With some exceptions, family matters generally go to the Family Law Division of the Court of King’s Bench.
+Jury trials may take place in the Court of King’s Bench.
+King’s Bench Judges are appointed by the Government of Canada.

 The reasons for an appeal from a lower court decision are limited to the judge making an error about the law.
 It is not enough that one or both parties disagree with the decision or that they disagree with the decision the judge made about who was telling the truth.
 An appeal judge can only overrule a lower court if an error in the application of the law was made